abrt/faf/HACKING.md

     $ make run

+Connection to the database container is already set up in the FAF container in the `PGHOST`, `PGUSER`, `PGPASSWORD`, `PGPORT` and `PGDATABASE` environment variables.
+Alternatively, it can be set up by editing `/etc/faf/faf.conf` in the FAF container.
+The database container's IP address can be found by running

+    $ docker inspect -f='{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' db

 FAF should be available at ```http://localhost:8080/faf/```

+You can log in to the FAF container by running

+    $ make sh

+#### Web UI with Celery

+Download redis docker image

+    $ docker pull redis:latest

+Start redis container with hostname and opened port 6379:

+    $ docker run --name faf-redis --hostname faf-redis -dit -p 6379:6379 redis

+Create faf-network and connect faf and faf-redis containers to it:

+    $ docker network create faf-network
+    $ docker network connect faf-network faf
+    $ docker network connect faf-network faf-redis

+The message broker and backend used by Celery (Redis, in our case) are already set up in the FAF container in the `RDSBROKER` and `RDSBACKEND` environment variables.
+Alternatively, they can be set up by editing `/etc/faf/plugins/celery_tasks.conf` in the FAF container, followed by container restart.

 ### Reporting into FAF
 1. Set a `URL` to your server in `/etc/libreport/plugins/ureport.conf`